dwjoyce/pythonbook/Walking along data.rst

     turtle.end_fill()

 Explanation: we import the turtle module so that we can use it in our program; we create the canvas to draw on by calling the ``Turtle`` function; we then set the filling colour as red and start the fill operation; we then loop round 8 times using the ``for`` keyword by going forward 50 pixels and turning left 45 degrees each time; we end by ending our fill operation so that the shape is filled in red.

-Much easier than before than either using a sequence of statements, or even when we were using ``while`` loops.
+This is now much easier than before than either using a sequence of statements, or even when we were using ``while`` loops.

 Exercises
 ---------

 1. Write a program called sides.py which uses the ``turtle`` module to draw a polygon having the number of sides the user has input.
 Use a ``for`` loop to draw the sides of the polygon.
 This is similar to the exercise in chapter 12, but this time the looping is different.

-2. Write a program called brekkie.py which creates an empty list called breakfast (using the notation ``[]`` to create an empty list).
-Ask the user what they had for breakfast, one item at a time, and ``append`` each item to the breakfast list.
+2. Write a program called brekkie.py which creates an empty list called breakfast (using the notation ``breakfast = []`` to create an empty list).
+Ask the user what they had for breakfast, one item at a time, and call ``append`` for each item to append it to the breakfast list.
 Use a ``while`` loop to accomplish this, allowing the user to type 'stop' to break out of the loop.
 Then use a ``for`` loop to print out each item in the breakfast list, printing out how yummy each item is.

 Things to remember
 ------------------

 1. Use the ``for`` loop to repeat a block of code a set number of times.
 Use the ``while`` loop to repeat a block of code an unknown number of times (e.g. depending on whatever the user types in).
-The *for* keyword can be read as *for each* if that makes its easier to understand.
+The ``for`` keyword can be read as *for each* if that makes its easier to understand.

 2. Use the ``range`` function to provide a sequence of number to step through.
 You can use it with just one argument, the end point, or with two, the start and end point, or three arguments, start, end and step.